asana: child pose

 2. At first glance, child’s pose is somewhat similar to virasana forward bend.
 However, as the buttocks rest on the heels – if the thighs are sufficiently flexible – it is less demanding in terms of the health of the knee joints and the flexibility of the thighs.
 While in virasana the buttocks should sink to the floor, which requires good flexibility of the monoarticular quadriceps, in child’s pose good average flexibility is sufficient to rest the buttocks on the heels.
 In the forward bend, the buttocks may want to lift up again a little because the upper body presses the pelvis down less.
 If the bottom hanging in the air is perceived as uncomfortable or stress is felt in the knees, the bottom can be placed on an elevation, which often completely eliminates such problems.
 This doesn’t detract from the child’s pose any more than it would be desirable in virasana or would be used carelessly, as the aim is to stretch the monoarticular quadriceps, which requires the pelvis to be lowered as far as possible.
 In supta virasana, for example, these would be significantly less affected.

 3. As an alternative to placing the arms backwards, they can also be stretched forwards past the head.
-Depending on the flexibility of the quadriceps, i.e. the height of the pelvis, and the flexibility of the glutes, i.e. the height of the upper body, this requires more or less flexibility in the shoulder joints in the sense of frontal abduction.
+Depending on the flexibility of the quadriceps, i.e. the height of the pelvis, and the flexibility of the glutes, and thus the height of the upper body, this requires more or less flexibility in the shoulder joints in the sense of frontal abduction.
 It goes without saying that the arms should be completely relaxed and not stretched actively.

 4. If the head cannot be placed on the floor or only with tension in the neck, a support for the head should be used, unless the child’s pose is performed precisely because of the slight stretching effect on the back or cervical spine.